flybywiresim/api-client/README.md

 - `skip` is a number and tells the backend to skip the first n connections.
 - `take` is a number and tells the backend how many connections to send.
+- `bounds` is an optional bounding box.
+Query only connections within this area.

 `take` and `skip` are used to control the pagination.
 A maximum of 100 entries can be fetched at a time.